mgutz/dat/README.md

 ### Create a Session

-All queries are made in the context of a session which are acquired from the pool in the underlying SQL driver
+All queries are made in the context of a session which are acquired from the underlying SQL driver's pool

 For one-off operations, use a `Connection` directly